BigFiuBrother/big-fiubrother-camera/README.md

 # big-fiubrother-camera

 Big fiubrother camera application for surveillance.
+This application is meant to run on a Raspberry PI.

 ### Prerequisites

 - python3
-- camera/webcam
+- Raspberry PI with PiCamera

 ### Install